S8h8/Resume-Builder-Application/README.md

 - **Modular Code Architecture**
   Clean separation of concerns through reusable components and functions, making it easy to expand or integrate APIs la
 - **Open Source Ready**
-  With a planned MIT license and GitHub-hosted live demo, it's ideal for community contributions and employer visibility.
+  With a planned GitHub-hosted live demo, it's ideal for community contributions and employer visibility.

  Real-World Effectiveness